 Injury victims are also entitled to return to work after their injury heals.
 It is illegal to fire an employee for sustaining or reporting an injury or for making a claim for workers’ compensation benefits.

-SANTA ROSA ATTORNEY MATTHEW A. SCHONEL ANSWERS YOUR QUESTIONS ABOUT CALIFORNIA’S WORKERS’ COMPENSATION SCHEME
+SANTA ROSA ATTORNEY MATTHEW A. SCHONDEL ANSWERS YOUR QUESTIONS ABOUT CALIFORNIA’S WORKERS’ COMPENSATION SCHEME

 Who Is Eligible for Workers’ Compensation?

 Nearly all employees who suffer a compensable injury or health condition are entitled to workers’ compensation benefits if they work for a California employer.
 They may also be entitled to California workers’ compensation if they are working in California for an out-of-state employer.
 Employees of out-of-state employers should consult the workers’ compensation lawyer at Kneisler & Schondel to determine if they should seek workers’ compensation benefits in California or in the employer’s home state.

 Part-time employees are eligible for workers’ compensation benefits.
 Employees who are not legal residents of the United States are also eligible.

 Workers who are self-employed are not eligible for workers’ compensation benefits.
 However, some employers misclassify employees as independent contractors in order to avoid providing protections to employees that the law requires.
 For example, a worker who only works for one employer, who works at job sites designated by the employer, who works during hours designated by the employer, who must follow the employer’s instructions, and who is closely supervised by the employer, might be eligible for workers’ compensation even if the business pays that worker as an independent contractor.

 A workers’ compensation lawyer at Kneisler & Schondel can evaluate an injured worker’s job to determine whether the worker should be classified as an employee who is entitled to workers’ compensation benefits.